FZFR/Xendit-FOSSBilling/README.md

 ## Contributing
-We welcome contributions to enhance and improve this integration module.
+I welcome contributions to enhance and improve this integration module.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature-name`.